Generally, there are 3 reasons for cloudy aquarium water:

 Excess organic materials in the water are causing bacterial bloom;

-Aquarium gravel was not cleaned properly, and dust made it’s way into the tank;
+Aquarium gravel was not cleaned properly, getting dust in the tank;

 There is excessive sediment or minerals in the aquarium water.

 Determine The Causes Of Cloudy Aquarium Water